Wiznet/WizFiShield/README.md

 These are PCB files for the WizFi Shield for Arduino.
 The files were created in the free & low cost EagleCad software available from [CadSoft](http://www.cadsoftusa.com/download-eagle/?language=en).

 ## Software
-These are driver code of WizFi shield and test code
+These are library source code of WizFi shield and example code.
+Example codes are as below.
+-.
+Basic test
+-.
+Basic Server test
+-.
+Limited AP test
+-.
+UDP client test
+-.
+UDP server test
+-.
+Web client test
+-.
+Web server test

+* TimerOne : Timer 1 ISR liberay

 ## Documents
 Manual for WizFi shield